Final report for FW20-362

 - Comparison of the above for feeders, finishers, and sows.

-Alluvial Farms will also train ourselves to measure parasite presence in pig pasture soil and in soiled barn bedding or manured shavings from heavy use area footing.
-We will use these techniques to measure:
+Alluvial Farms also attempted to train ourselves to measure parasite presence in pig pasture soil and in soiled barn bedding or manured shavings from heavy use area footing.
+We would use these techniques to measure:

 - Average number of eggs per gram of bedded pack barn bedding or heavy use area footing, before introduction into thermophilic composting system.